-- operations like chown, my can be expensive. - For instance, in the Dockerfile snippet below, each RUN line creates a layer with an entire copy of some-file.
+- operations like chown, mv can be expensive. - For instance, in the Dockerfile snippet below, each RUN line creates a layer with an entire copy of some-file.

-COPY some-file.

-RUN chown www-data:www-data some-file

-RUN chmod 644 some-file
+COPY some-file .
+RUN chown www-data:www-data some-file RUN chmod 644 some-file RUN mv some-file /var/www

-RUN my some-file /yar/www

-- Instead of using mv, directly put files at the right place (i.e. using tar/zip) - This will be just 1 layer
+- Instead of using mv, directly put files at the right place (i.e. using tar/zip) - a.
+This will be just 1 layer